 About the Javett Foundation

-The Javett Foundation is a South African charitable trust established in 2013 by the Javett family interests.
-The aim of the Foundation is to support philanthropic activities in line with the family’s long-standing interest in, and support for, education and skills development, and their ongoing commitment to the arts.
+The Javett Foundation is a South African charitable organisation established in 2013 to continue the Javett family’s long-standing interest in, and support for, education, training and skills development, and their ongoing commitment to the arts.

-The Javett Foundation grew from the Sunshine Foundation Trust, a charitable organisation that primarily supported educational organisations, focussing on skills and vocational training.
-Over time, their scope expanded to include early childhood development and cultural activities.
+This commitment led first to the establishment of the Sunshine Foundation, a charitable organisation that primarily supported educational organisations, focussing on skills and vocational training.

-The mission of the Javett Foundation is to help South African organisations in the education, arts and culture sectors to be sustainable.
-The Javett Foundation supports beneficiaries through direct grants, and seeks partnerships with other philanthropic foundations.
+Today, the mission of the Javett Foundation is to help South African organisations in the education, arts and culture sectors to be sustainable.
+The Foundation’s art collections are now made available to the public at the Javett Art Centre at the University of Pretoria, including those founding artworks originally collected by Chix Javett.
+The Javett Foundation supports beneficiaries both through direct grants, and through partnerships with other philanthropic foundations.

 What we fund

 The Javett Foundation chiefly supports beneficiaries operating in the spheres of education, skills development, arts and culture.
 Learn more about some of the organisations we fund here: